 Can you imagine Tara as a one-story home – no matter how luxurious the design?
 How could Scarlett O’Hara ever make that dramatic entrance except from Tara’s magnificent staircase?

-This 2-story Contemporary Rustic style home with its rock and stone exterior, covered front porch and sun deck certainly has the wow factor!
-The home features 5 bedrooms, 5.5 baths, a media room, 4 fireplaces, second floor master suite, second floor laundry, game room, a loft plus more (Plan #161-1084).
+This 2-story Contemporary Rustic style home with its rock and stone exterior covered front porch and sun deck certainly has the wow factor!
+The home features 5 bedrooms, 5.5 baths, a media room, 4 fireplaces, a second-floor master suite, second-floor laundry, a game room, a loft, plus more (Plan #161-1084).

 You may not have Tara, Twelve Oaks, or other Southern Plantation style homes.
 But if you want elegance and a show-stopping staircase, the only choice is a two-story home.
 So, aside from the stairs, what other attractive elements come with this style?

 7 Reasons Why a Two-Story Home Is Attractive

 1. It’s cost effective – all the expensive elements such as the excavation, foundation, and roof installation are contained in a smaller footprint, so the structure is less expensive to build than a comparable-square-foot one-story home.